 The Research on Dates and Labor

 The first research study on dates was a small study done in 2011 that tested the effects of eating dates on labor.
 The women who consumed date fruit ate six per day (60-67 grams) for four weeks leading up to their due date.
-The women who ate dates had significantly higher mean cervical dilatation upon admission than those who did not eat dates.
+The women who ate dates had significantly higher mean cervical dilatation at admission than those who did not.
 This means their cervixes dilated more quickly.
 The expecting moms who ate dates had a mean dilation of 3.5 cm upon admission, compared to 2 cm.

 Spontaneous labor occurred in 96% of those who consumed dates, compared with 79% of women who did not eat dates.
 The use of synthetic oxytocin was also significantly lower in women who consumed dates, 28%, compared to 47% in the group who did not eat dates.
-Lastly, the first stage of labor was shorter in women who consumed date fruit, with an average of 8.5 hours, compared to 13.5 hours in the group who did not eat the fruit.
-This study shows that the consumption of date fruit in the last four weeks before labor significantly reduced the need for induction and augmentation of labor and produced a more favorable but non-significant delivery outcome.
+Lastly, the first stage of labor was shorter in women who consumed date fruit, averaging 8.5 hours, compared to 13.5 hours in the group that did not eat the fruit.
+This study shows that consumption of date fruit in the 4 weeks preceding labor significantly reduced the need for induction and augmentation of labor and produced a more favorable, though non-significant, delivery outcome.
 This was a small group of only 69 women, but the results are very persuasive for eating dates.

-A randomized clinical trial of 182 women found dates contributed to a shorter labor.
+randomized clinical trial of 182 women found that dates contributed to a shorter labor.
 Half of this group consumed 70–76 grams of dates daily from the 37th week of their pregnancy.
-They found that the mean length of the active phase of labor was much shorter in the group who ate dates 5 hours 29 minutes, compared to a mean of 9 hours 8 minutes.
+They found that the mean length of the active phase of labor was much shorter in the group who ate dates (5 hours 29 minutes) than in the group who did not (9 hours 8 minutes).
 The active phase is the time from the start of labor until your cervix dilates to 10 centimeters.
-It was also shorter in the 2nd (pushing) stage with a mean of 33 versus 42 minutes.
-Even the third stage, where you birth your placenta, was faster with a mean of 5 versus 7 minutes.
+It was also shorter in the 2nd (pushing) stage, with a mean of 33 versus 42 minutes.
+Even the third stage, where you deliver your placenta, was faster, with a mean of 5 minutes versus 7.

-Cesarean rates were lower in the group who ate dates, 8.9% compared to 15.2%.
-Forceps use was lower, at 1.9% than 3.8% in the group who did not eat dates.
-The use of oxytocin was lower at 20% in the date-eating group and 44.8% in those who did not consume dates.
+Cesarean rates were lower in the group that ate dates, at 8.9%, compared to 15.2% in the group that did not.
+Forceps use was lower at 1.9% than in the group that did not eat dates (3.8%).
+Oxytocin use was lower at 20% in the date-eating group and 44.8% in those who did not consume dates.
 The participants who had an induction had much higher success rates of vaginal delivery, with 47% and 28% of the control group having a vaginal birth.

-A study published in 2017 of 154 women found the group who ate dates had a reduced need to have their labor augmented with oxytocin.
+A 2017 study of 154 women found that those who ate dates had a reduced need for oxytocin augmentation during labor.
 Otherwise, outcomes were very similar between the two groups.
-In this study, the intervention group ate seven dates per day, about 80 grams, from 37 weeks until going into labor.
+In this study, the intervention group ate 7 dates per day (about 80 grams) from 37 weeks until going into labor.

-The research is promising on the benefits of eating dates towards the end of your pregnancy.
-Especially relating to the duration of labor and the reduced use of synthetic oxytocin during labor.
+The research is promising regarding the benefits of eating dates towards the end of your pregnancy, especially regarding the duration of labor and the reduced use of synthetic oxytocin during labor.

 Research on Dates During Labor

-A randomized controlled trial examined the effects of consuming date fruit during labor.
+randomized controlled trial examined the effects of consuming date fruit during labor.
 This study included 89 pregnant women admitted to a hospital for normal vaginal delivery.
 32 consumed seven date fruits followed by drinking 250 mL of water, 26 consumed seven date fruits alone, and 31 did not consume any dates.
-There was a positive impact of consuming date fruits on the duration of the first stage of labor.
+Consuming dates had a positive impact on the duration of the first stage of labor.
 The mean length of labor was 210 minutes for those who ate dates, 224 minutes for those who ate dates and drank water, and 362 minutes for the control group.

 There were no significant differences in cervical dilatation, rupture of membranes, strength, frequency, and regularity of uterine contractions.
 The date fruit consumers were less likely to have meconium staining and fetal heart rate variability and had better APGAR scores at 5 min.
-This is a small study, but it does show promising results for consuming dates in the first stage of labor.
-Labor is a physically demanding event, and you need energy during labor.
-Date fruits and the sugar they contain are an easy source of energy.
-It is also essential to stay hydrated during labor; this is why most hospitals routinely use IV fluids during labor.
+This small study shows promising results for consuming dates during the first stage of labor.
+Labor is physically demanding, and you need energy during it.
+Dates and the sugar they contain are an easy source of energy.
+It is also essential to stay hydrated during labor; this is why most hospitals routinely use IV fluids.
 An episode examines the research on eating and drinking during labor.

 The Proposed Mechanisms